B2B eCommerce Has a New Attitude

 • Marketing is more complex

-Online sellers in the B2B area are now recognizing that the customer experience needs to be as close as possible to the B2C consumer experience.
+Online sellers in the B2B area now recognize that the customer experience needs to be as close as possible to the B2C consumer experience.
 Expectations have been raised by the relative ease found in the B2C experience, and more and more business customers are looking for that same experience in their online transactions with suppliers and subsidiaries.
-B2B online buying will increase as enterprise and purchasing software becomes easily implemented, especially in the area of mobile applications.
+B2B online buying will increase as enterprise and purchasing software become easily implemented, especially in the area of mobile applications.
 This will allow employees of the purchasing companies to use smartphones and tablets to buy goods 24/7 and from anywhere they happen to be.

 Not only do many B2B buyers prefer to make their purchases online, but they also research the products online through websites, reviews, and comparison tactics, very similar to the individual consumer.
 While many differences exist between B2C and B2B, many similarities are emerging due to the popularity of the customer experience with B2C transactions.
 Among the characteristics making the transition are: